novasdream/nginx-infra-as-code/README.md

 ```

-Environment variables for terraform .tf files can be added to the file variables.tf
+Environment variables for terraform .tf files can be added to the file var.tf